TV Advertising Costs in 2026: Complete Pricing Guide

 Many factors go into TV advertising costs, like timing, frequency, audience, networks, and more.
 However, not all TV formats are built the same, nor do they have the same ability to truly measure an ad’s impact.

-Thankfully, advances in the TV advertising space have welcomed new entrants like Connected TV / OTT advertising into the mix, which employs an audience-first approach to deliver targeted ads that can be tied back to advertisers’ goals and provide a solid return on investment.
+Thankfully, advances in the TV advertising space have welcomed new entrants like CTV into the mix, which employs an audience-first approach to deliver targeted ads that can be tied back to advertisers’ goals and provide a solid return on investment.